Scripter17/url-cleaner/site/api.md

 - The `JobConfig` is sent in the `config` query parameter XOR the `X-Config` header.

+## `/userscript`

+A GET endpoint that returns a copy of URL Cleaner Site Userscript with instance info pre-filled using the request's `Host` header.

 ### WebSocket

 - Task and result messages contain only full lines.